 About Thy Neighbor

-Sonoma County is proud of its moniker, "Sonoma Strong," in response to its legacy of coming together in the face of natural disasters.
-But what happens when the county emergency is one of the largest homeless encampments in Northern California?
-Controversy sparks as some neighbors bring assistance to their neighbors in need, while other neighbors lash out in fear and anger over the rampant drug use, crime, and mental illness that accompanies the encampment.
-In the midst of this, politicians, stuck between compassionate solutions, government bureaucracy, and angry constituents, seek to remedy the situation, but it all proves to be elusive.
-Thy Neighbor is an eyewitness account of the tensions that arise, actions taken, and the consequences that follow.
-It is a portrait of a community in crisis as it explores the essential question, what is our responsibility, as individuals and as a society, to care for the most vulnerable among us?
+Some neighbors come together to offer compassion and support; while others respond with fear and anger over the drug use, crime, and mental illness that accompany the encampment.
+In the midst of this, local politicians, caught between humane solutions, bureaucracy, and public pressure, search for a path forward.
+Thy Neighbor is an eyewitness account of the tensions that arise, the actions taken, and the consequences that follow.
+It is a portrait of a community in crisis, exploring the essential question: What is our responsibility, as individuals and as a society, to care for the most vulnerable among us?

-Global Resonance
+Universal Resonance

 Support Thy Neighbor